pact-foundation/pact-jvm/pact-jvm-provider-junit/README.md

 The `username` and `password` values also take Java system property expressions.

+Preemptive Authentication can be enabled by setting the `pact.pactbroker.httpclient.usePreemptiveAuthentication` Java system property to `true`.

 ### Pact Url

 To use pacts from urls annotate the test class with